gadhalekshmip/STS_MCCAI_TASK02/README.md

 ## Contact

-For questions or clarifications, please open an issue in this repository.
+For questions or clarifications, please contact drajo_george@DiceMed.in